unsw-cse-soc/Data-curation-API/README.md

 ----Notes-----------------------

-This work is part of the Data Curation Foundry project stream, D2D CRC.
-Currently we only released the SDKs and we will release the APIs and source code (under the Apache 2.0 license) as soon as we get the authorization from D2D CRC.
+Our work on basic curation operations - such as extracting keyword, and named entities such as Persons, Locations, Organizations, Companies etc - is part of the Data Curation Foundry project stream, D2D CRC.
+We plan to release the APIs and source code (as open source) as soon as we get the authorization from D2D CRC.

 ----Contributors-----------------------